Red Sox vs. Astros Player Props Betting Odds

-Kyle Tucker and Rafael Devers are two of the players with prop bets for the taking when the Houston Astros and the Boston Red Sox square off at Minute Maid Park on Wednesday (first pitch at 8:10 PM ET).
+Player prop bet odds for Kyle Tucker, Rafael Devers and others are available when the Houston Astros host the Boston Red Sox at Minute Maid Park on Thursday (at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!